OliverACollins/muse-athena-test/README.md

 - Open GitHub repo folder (muse-athena-test/)
 - In the terminal, install the OpenMuse package (dev branch), uninstalling any previous versions (`pip uninstall OpenMuse`): `pip install https://github.com/DominiqueMakowski/OpenMuse/zipball/dev --upgrade`
 - After installing the package, in a new terminal, write: `OpenMuse find`
 - Following that, in a new terminal, stream the Muse data using: `OpenMuse stream --address <your-muse-address>`, pasting in the idiosyncratic MAC address as appropriate.
-Presets can also be set within this terminal (e.g., `--preset 4129`), with the default being preset 1041
+Presets can also be set within this terminal (e.g., `--preset 4129`), with the default being `--preset 1041`
 - You can now view the Muse LSL streams through typing `OpenMuse view` in a new terminal

 <br>